Mediterranean Vegetarian Diet – First Step For A Healthy Lifestyle!

 Load Your Plate With Vegetables

-Source: saepilatesandfitness
+Source: redefiningdomestics

 Try to fill half of your plate with raw or cooked veggies.
 For example, have soup and salad for dinner or two kinds of cooked veggies with your meal.
 Just load up on them!
 This is a big part of the Mediterranean lifestyle.